 The shop lady sounded nervous.
 “Oh, perhaps I should phone the police, what do you think?”

 What nonsense, thought Wilkinson, turning his attention to Lonely Planet’s India.
-Well you couldn’t go wrong with Lonely Planet, Covid or no Covid.
+Well, you couldn’t go wrong with Lonely Planet, Covid or no Covid.
 As he read, the worried voices receded into the distance, replaced by tantalising descriptions of the Golden Temple of Amritsar and the Holy City of Varanasi.
-Suddenly, he was brought back to the shop by the child’s shrill voice.
+Suddenly, the child’s shrill voice brought him back to the shop.

 “Mummy, can I have a Billy Baboon book please?”